Limited Collectors' Edition

 Limited Collectors' Edition is an American comic book series published by DC Comics from 1972 to 1978.
 It usually featured reprints of previously published stories but a few issues contained new material.
 The series was published in an oversized 10″ x 14″ tabloid (or "treasury") format.

 Publication history

 Limited Collectors' Edition was launched with a collection of Rudolph the Red-Nosed Reindeer stories which went on sale October 24, 1972.
 DC Comics vice president Sol Harrison had suggested the format stating that "we could create a tabloid size comic that would stand out on the newsstand".
 Limited Collectors' Edition shared its numbering with two other treasury format series, Famous First Edition and All-New Collectors' Edition.
 The final issues of the latter two series were tie-ins to the release of Superman: The Movie.
 DC later published treasuries as part of DC Special Series in 1981 and as a number of one-shots from 1999 to 2003 primarily produced by Paul Dini and Alex Ross.

 In 2020, DC put out a new Famous First Edition, C-63, which reprinted in hardcover the first issue of New Fun Comics, which launched the company that became DC.

+In 2025, DC released a new treasury edition as part of their “Summer of Superman” publishing initiative.